vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 The easiest way to start is just to add a file with `.http` extension to your project.
 The name does not matter, just the extension.
 Alternatively, you can right-click a directory and select `New → HTTP Request`.
 This file will be a source file for the new Editor-based HTTP client.
 Since it is an ordinary file, it will persist between IDE starts, no need to export/import XML files as before.
 Moreover, it can be shared with other devs or committed to version control.

 Sometimes it can be handy to have the requests stored permanently.
 In other cases not.
 If you need just a quick test and create one or two throwaway requests, which will not be reused, it is much better to use a [scratch file](https://blog.jetbrains.com/idea/2014/09/intellij-idea-14-eap-138-2210-brings-scratch-files-and-better-mercurial-integration/).
-Just press *Ctrl + Shift + Alt + Insert* to open the *New Scratch file* dialog.
-Then select *HTTP Request*.
+Just press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Alt</kbd> + <kbd>Insert</kbd> to open the `New Scratch file` dialog.
+Then select `HTTP Request`.
 No matter which variant you use, the usage will be the same, only the persistence of the file is different.

 To make your start with REST client as smooth as possible, as of version 2018.1, you can access several pre-made templates filled with example requests by accessing `Tools → HTTP Client → Open HTTP Requests Collection`.